-Vauxhall, Nine Elms and Battersea are being regenerated.
-The regeneration area spans 561 acres (227 hectares) of central London on the south bank of the River Thames – walking distance to the Houses of Parliament, Sloane Square, Tate Britain, Battersea Park and The Kia Oval cricket ground.
+Nine Elms is that changing piece of London between Vauxhall and Battersea.
+It’s 561 acres (227 hectares) and is walking distance to the Houses of Parliament, Sloane Square, Tate Britain, Battersea Park and The Kia Oval cricket ground.

-This prime, central London location on the Thames riverside has attracted billions of pounds of private sector investment and an area-wide regeneration programme is already transforming the district on an extraordinary scale.
-Over the next decade and beyond Nine Elms on the South Bank will fulfil its full potential as a new residential and business district.
+This prime, central London location has attracted billions of pounds of private sector investment and an area-wide regeneration plan that’s transforming the area on an extraordinary scale.
+Keep visiting and keep an eye out on Nine Elms; it’s changing lots over the next decade and will bloom as a new residential and business district.

-When the Northern Line Extension opens in 2020, journey times to the West End and to the City will be less than 15 minutes.
-Its location and improved transport connections is making Nine Elms on the South Bank one of the most accessible parts of London.
+When the Northern Line Extension opens in 2020, it will take you less than 15 minutes to travel to the City and the West End.
+Its location and improved transport connections is making Nine Elms super accessible.